 Another all-time favorite kid-friendly project is growing garlic greens indoors.
 One of the best things about this project is having the spindly but tasty greens to cook with in the winter, which is a treat for parents.
 When fully grown, they resemble long, skinny scallions, which makes sense since both plants are alliums; all onions, garlic, shallots, leeks, and chives are in the allium family and they've been around for millennia.

 This project requires a little patience since it takes a while for the garlic to grow.
 Fortunately, it is worth the wait.
 Rest assured that once the shoots emerge, they grow quickly.Continue to 4 of 8 below.

 Grow a Vine From a Sweet Potato

 Historically, people grew sweet potato plants as decorative houseplants.
 Ornamental sweet potato vines were and still are selectively bred to be decorative, with a wide variety in leaf shape, habitat, and color.
 When you have non-ornamental plants, it is easy and inexpensive to grow potatoes.

-To sprout a sweet potato, you submerge half of it in water; this will grow into a cool plant.
-A huge bonus is that you can eat the young leaves and stems, which are really tasty.
+To sprout a sweet potato, you submerge half of it in water.
+This will grow into a cool plant.
+A huge bonus is that you can eat the young leaves and stems, both of which are really tasty.

 What's more, you can gather the sprouts, also known as slips, and plant them outside in your garden or in a container.
 They need lots of sun and take 100 to 140 days to produce sweet potatoes, but it's not difficult.Continue to 5 of 8 below.